jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/offensive-hyperv-directx-1/index.md

 source: https://unsplash.com/photos/iulnjpZyWnc
 ---

-I attended Black Hat USA 2022.
+This year I attended Black Hat USA.
 The available talks were diverse, all of them inviting and some of them particularly attractive for my current field of work, which is currently mainly focused on advanced topics